balderdashy/waterline-docs/queries/query-language.md

 ### In Pairs

-IN queries work similarly to mysql 'in queries'.
+IN queries work similarly to MySQL 'in queries'.
 Each element in the array is treated as 'or'.

 ```javascript
 Model.find({